geobtaa/geobtaa.github.io/docs/technology/geodata-collection.md

 #### Curation Plan Development

-- [ ] Assess data types and sources: Identify and the types of geospatial data to be included in the collection.
+- [ ] {++Identify and the types of geospatial data to be included in the collection.++}

-- [ ] Define curation criteria: Establish standards for data selection, acquisition, and quality control.
+- [ ] Define curation criteria, including data selection, acquisition, and quality control.

-- [ ] Document the curation plan: Create detailed documentation outlining the curation strategy, procedures, and responsibilities.

 #### Communication Plan Development

 - [ ] Identify key stakeholders and communication needs: Map out stakeholders and determine their information requirements.

-- [ ] Develop communication strategies: Create a plan detailing the frequency, channels, and content of communications.
+- [ ] Develop communication strategies (frequency, channels, and content).

-- [ ] Prepare communication templates and materials: Develop templates for newsletters, reports, and presentations to streamline ongoing communications.
+- [ ] Prepare communication templates and materials.

-#### Pilot Expansion and Testing
+#### Documentation and Process

-- [ ] Select a broader range of sample data: Identify and prepare additional datasets that cover a wider range of subjects and formats for testing.

-- [ ] Integrate new sample data into the pilot: Test the expanded collection in the Amazon S3 environment to assess scalability and performance.

 - [ ] {++Document the setup and configuration processes for S3 accounts and asset management tools.++}

 - [ ] Document pilot testing procedures and decisions.

-#### Technology Enhancement and Integration

-- [ ] Redesign Geoportal Dev branch interface: Enhance the user interface to better feature and access the Geodata Collection.

-- [ ] Enhance Admin Toolkit for batch processing: Develop or integrate batch asset management capabilities to improve efficiency.

-- [ ] Adjust Amazon services based on pilot feedback: Optimize cloud storage configurations and services to meet the project's evolving needs.

-#### Review and Refinement

-- [ ] Conduct a pilot review meeting: Assess the expanded pilot's performance, focusing on data management, storage efficiency, and user experience.

-- [ ] Update the framework of best practices: Refine data curation and management practices based on the insights gained from the expanded pilot testing.
+- [ ] Document the curation plan: Create detailed documentation outlining the curation strategy, procedures, and responsibilities.

 ### 3. Begin Active Curation and Implement Enhancements (2025 Q1-Q2)